douglasgreen/outlines/computing/programming_languages/php.md

 5.  **Database Interactions**:

-    -   Understand how to use the framework\'s ORM or database abstraction layer for performing CRUD operations.
+    -   Understand how to use the framework's ORM or database abstraction layer for performing CRUD operations.

 6.  **Explore Templating Engines**: